ringoldsdev/typescript-backend-monorepo/README.md

 Since this a monorepo, every commit must contain the modified workspace name.
 It forces you to create one commit for one workspace so that your work becomes more trackable.

+## Known issues

+1. If you're using VSCode and installed NVM after you've already installed NodeJs, you'll need to run `nvm alias default node` so that whatever NodeJs version you're using becomes the default one, otherwise you won't be able to commit changes without running into nodejs engine errors.

+2. In Ubuntu `pre-push` hook doesn't work when using the UI.
+You need to manually do `git push` so that the hook gets triggered.